Integrating MCP V2

 Step 1 — Create API Keys

-Important: Save your Secret Key immediately.
-Once you close this dialog, the Secret Key cannot be retrieved again.
+Important: When generating a new key, save your Secret Key immediately.
+Once you close the dialog, the Secret Key cannot be retrieved again.
 Store it securely in a password manager or secrets vault.

 Cursor Setup